 - 1/2 cup half and half

-- Add chicken breasts, broth, parsley, salt, pepper and garlic powder to a 2.5-4 quart crockpot.
+- Whisk together broth and corn starch.
+Add chicken breasts, broth, parsley, salt, pepper and garlic powder to a 2.5-4 quart crockpot.
 Cover and cook on low for 3.5-4 hours.

 - Optional: Turn crockpot to high and cook for 20-30 minutes (this increases the temperature to cook the pasta).